-Spanish closed-ended AIFs are governed by Law 22/2014, of 12 November 2014, regulating private equity entities, venture capital entities and other closed-ended collective investment entities and the management companies of closed-ended collective investment entities, and amending the Collective Investment Schemes Act ("Law 22/2014"), which transposes Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers ("AIFMD") applicable to companies managing AIFs.
+Spanish closed-ended AIFs are governed by Law 22/2014, of 12 November 2014, regulating private equity entities, venture capital entities and other closed-ended collective investment entities and the management companies of closed-ended collective investment entities, and amending the Law on Collective Investment Schemes ("Law 22/2014"), which transposes Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers ("AIFMD") applicable to companies managing AIFs.

-Spanish open-ended AIFs, that is, "Fondos de Inversión Libres (FILs)" or "Sociedades de Inversión Libre (SILs)" (known internationally as "hedge funds") are governed by Law 35/2003, of 4 November, on Collective Investment Schemes ("Law 35/2003"), which transposes AIFMD and Royal Decree 83/2015, of 13 February, amending Royal Decree 1082/2012, of 13 July, approving the Regulation for the Development of Collective Investment Schemes Law ("RD 83/2015").
-This regulation is completed with Circular of the CNMV number 1/2006 of 3 May regulating detailed aspects of open-ended AIFs.
+Spanish open-ended AIFs, that is, "Fondos de Inversión Libres" ("FILs") or "Sociedades de Inversión Libre" ("SILs") (known internationally as "hedge funds") are governed by Law 35/2003, of 4 November, on Collective Investment Schemes ("Law 35/2003"), which transposes AIFMD and Royal Decree 83/2015, of 13 February, amending Royal Decree 1082/2012, of 13 July, approving the Regulation for the Development of Collective Investment Schemes Law ("RD 83/2015").
+This regulation is completed with CNMV Circular 1/2006, of 3 May, regulating detailed aspects of open-ended AIFs.